Rounds a number to the specified number of decimals, formats the number in decimal format using a period and commas, and returns the result as text.

 - If no_commas is FALSE or omitted, then the returned text includes commas as usual.

-- The major difference between formatting a cell containing a number by using a command (On the Home tab, in the Number group, click the arrow next to Number, and then click Number.) and formatting a number directly with the FIXED function is that FIXED converts its result to text.
+- The major difference between formatting a cell containing a number with the Cells command (Format menu) and formatting a number directly with the FIXED function is that FIXED converts its result to text.
 A number formatted with the Cells command is still a number.

 The example may be easier to understand if you copy it to a blank worksheet.